Beethoven: How the World's First Rock Star Changed Music Forever

 But the Beethovens saw neither fame nor fortune.
 Johann’s drinking debts were so deep his wife had to sell her clothes.
 When Ludwig turned 11, his family pulled him from elementary school to focus on music full-time.
 The truncated education meant he never mastered spelling or simple multiplication.

 By the time he was 22, Beethoven’s world had changed.
-His parents passed away, and he left Bonn for Vienna, where Mozart, the aristocracy’s most cherished entertainer, had recently died too.
-The nobles were desperate to find his replacement, and Beethoven, who improvised at the piano for royal soirees, quickly became regarded as one of Vienna’s most talented musicians—and Mozart’s heir.
+His parents passed away, and he left Bonn for Vienna, making a name for himself improvising at the piano for royal soirees.
+With Mozart now dead, he quickly became regarded as one of Vienna’s most talented musicians.

 But the more Beethoven hobnobbed with aristocrats, the more he despised them.
 Musicians were treated like cooks, maids, and shoe shiners—they were merely servants of the court.
 Even Mozart had to sit with the cooks at dinnertime.